-Law enforcement may be involved in certain types of child abuse and neglect investigations, such as sexual abuse, severe physical abuse or neglect, or child deaths.
-Find resources and training materials to support collaboration between law enforcement and child welfare agencies.
+Members of law enforcement often respond to and become involved in a variety of types of child abuse and neglect investigations, such as in cases of sexual abuse, physical abuse or neglect, domestic violence, child fatalities, human trafficking, and more.
+On this page, find resources and training materials to support the collaboration between law enforcement and child welfare agencies.
 Resources include State and local examples.

 Law Enforcement Response to Child Abuse (PDF - 2,365 KB)